rladiesboookclub/happygitwithr/README.md

 This repo contains materials (e.g., presentations) pertaining to the R-Ladies Book Club on [Happy Git and GitHub for the useR](https://happygitwithr.com/) by Jenny Bryan.

-THe book club is a joint effort by [R-Ladies Amsterdam](https://www.meetup.com/rladies-amsterdam/), [R-Ladies Bergen](https://www.meetup.com/rladies-bergen/) and [R-Ladies Den Bosch](https://www.meetup.com/nl-NL/rladies-den-bosch/).
+The book club is a joint effort by [R-Ladies Amsterdam](https://www.meetup.com/rladies-amsterdam/), [R-Ladies Bergen](https://www.meetup.com/rladies-bergen/) and [R-Ladies Den Bosch](https://www.meetup.com/nl-NL/rladies-den-bosch/).

 Schedule: